 In July of 2006, the Financial Accounting Standards Board (the "FASB") issued FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement 109" ("FIN 48").
 FIN 48 establishes, among other things, that a tax benefit from an uncertain position may only be recognized if it is "more likely than not" that the position is sustainable based on its technical merits.
 The tax benefit of a qualifying position will be measured by calculating the largest amount of tax benefit that is greater than 50 percent likely of being realized upon ultimate settlement with a taxing authority having full knowledge of all relevant information.
-The assessment of the recognition threshold and the measurement of the associated tax benefit might change as new information becomes available.
-Unrecognized tax benefits will be recognized in the period that the position reaches the recognition threshold, which might occur prior to absolute finality of the matter.
+The assessment of the recognized in the period that the position reaches the recognition threshold, which might occur prior to absolute finality of the matter.
 Similarly, recognized tax benefits will be derecognized in the period in which the position falls below the threshold.
-FIN 48 also requires qualitative and quantitative disclosures, including discussion of reasonably possible changes that might occur in the recognized tax benefits over the next twelve months, a description of open tax years by major jurisdictions and a rollforward of all unrecognized tax benefits, presented as a reconciliation of the beginning and ending balances of the unrecognized tax benefits on a worldwide aggregated basis.
+FIN 48 also requires qualitative and quantitative disclosures, including discussion of reasonably possible changes that might occur in the recognized tax benefits over the next twelve months, a description of open tax years by major jurisdictions and a roll-forward of all unrecognized tax benefits, presented as a reconciliation of the beginning and ending balances of the unrecognized tax benefits on a worldwide aggregated basis.
 FIN 48 is effective for the Company as of January 1, 2007.
-The change in net assets, if any, that may result from the application of FIN 48 will be recorded as an adjustment to retained earnings.
-Management has not yet determined the impact that the adoption of FIN 48 will have on the Company's consolidated financial position, results of operations, cash flows or earnings per common share.
+The change in net assets, if any, that may result from the application of FIN 48 will have on the Company's consolidated financial position, results of operations, cash flows or earnings per common share.